pagkly/Zed/Investopedia3/Press Conference.md

 Press Conference
 ## What Is a Press Conference?

 A press conference is an event organized to officially distribute information and answer questions from the media.
-Press conferences are also announced in response to specific [public relations](https://www.investopedia.com/terms/p/public-relations-pr.asp) issues.
+Press conferences are also announced in response to specific [[public relations]](https://www.investopedia.com/terms/p/public-relations-pr.asp) issues.

 Corporate press conferences are generally led by the company's executive management, press liaison, or communications officer.
-Given limited resources, particularly during a time of quarterly or annual [earnings](https://www.investopedia.com/terms/e/earnings-announcement.asp), it may be difficult to attract major media attention unless a company has a truly unique or newsworthy announcement to share.
+Given limited resources, particularly during a time of quarterly or annual [[earnings]](https://www.investopedia.com/terms/e/earnings-announcement.asp), it may be difficult to attract major media attention unless a company has a truly unique or newsworthy announcement to share.

 Press conferences are held by corporations and other businesses, politicians, and other government officials.